andrzejlisek/BlockSim/Readme.md

 * **View** \- Generate text describing current camera view only\.
 * **Retrieve** \- Aquire the text from field and read as scene/object/view depending on text description\.

+Below the text field, there are two additional buttons:

+* **Copy** \- Copy text from field to clipboard\.
+* **Paste** \- Paste text from clipboard to field\.
+Thic action may not work on some operating systems and browsers or may require additional acceptation in browser\.

 ### Saving

 For save scene/object/view, click one of the buthons other than **Retrieve**\.
 The text description will be written in the field\.
 Copy and save the text\.